top of page

 • Case acceptance rate (by provider)

-• Collections rate, A/R aging, and claims follow-up discipline
+• Collections rate, accounts receivable aging, and claims follow-up discipline

-Ask this blunt question: Could a competent dentist run the office using your systems and still hit the numbers?
-If not, standardize the engine before adding complexity.
+Ask yourself this blunt question: Could a competent dentist run the office using your systems and still hit the numbers?
+If not, standardize your operations before adding complexity.

-Multi-office dental groups win by delivering consistent care and consistent execution.
-Standardization does not remove clinical judgment.
-It creates shared expectations so outcomes are predictable.
+Multi-office dental groups succeed by delivering consistent care and execution.
+Standardization does not eliminate clinical judgment; it creates shared expectations, making outcomes predictable.

 • Treatment planning protocols